sim2art: Accurate Articulated Object Modeling from a Single Video using Synthetic Training Data Only: Experiments

 GAMMA is a feed-forward method taking as input a point cloud of an articulated object at a single articulation state and predicts per-point part labels along with joint parameters.
 We retrained GAMMA on our point cloud sequences, and during inference, the final joint parameters are obtained by averaging the per-timestep joint predictions across the sequence.

-Reart and Articulate-Anything are optimization-based methods.
-Reart is the most comparable recent method to ours: They predict part labels for the point set at the chosen canonical timestep along with joint parameters from the input point cloud sequence.
-Finally, Articulate-Anything is a state-of-the-art method predicting joint parameters for the object part meshes retrieved from a mesh database given an input video.
-As Articulate-Anything is designed to predict joint parameters for single-part object videos, we restrict its comparison to single-part objects.
+Reart, Video2Articulation, Articulate-Anything, and Artipoint are geometry- and optimiza\-tion-based methods.
+Reart is the most comparable recent method to ours in terms of input and output: They predict part labels for the point set at the chosen canonical timestep along with joint parameters from the input point cloud sequence.
+Video2Articulation is a very recent method~(3DV'26) and predicts movable part label and joint parameters of a two-part object given a scan and a scan-aligned video demonstration of an object.
+Articulate-Anything is a state-of-the-art method predicting joint parameters for the object part meshes retrieved from a mesh database given an input video.
+As Articulate-Anything and Video2Articulation are designed to predict joint parameters for two-part only objects, we restrict its comparison to two-part objects.
+Finally, Artipoint recovers joint parameters from an RGB-D video using human-object interaction cues.
+They sample points around hand masks and prompt an off-the-shelf instance segmentation model to segment the object.
+Then, they track the sampled points with CoTracker3~\cite{karaev2024cotracker3} and calculate the articulation model of the object via factor graph formulation.
+Since Artipoint requires hand priors, we compare against them using only our real-world data.

+We also consider a simple baseline we call FeatClust.
+The point of FeatClust is to evaluate whether pretrained features and motion cues alone are sufficient for part segmentation and motion estimation.
+FeatClust uses the same preprocessing as our method, including DINO features, depth, and scene flow.
+It clusters the points using k-means in a joint appearance–motion feature space to obtain part segmentation, and estimates the rigid motion for each cluster over time to then obtain the joint parameters.
+We provide more technical details in the supplementary material.

 We implemented our method using PyTorch~\cite{paszke-19-pytorch}.
-We trained and tested our model on a single A100 GPU.
+We trained and tested our model on a single A100 GPU, with inference time of 6.25 ms/frame on average.